 Once the building has been designed to reduce energy consumption, the second requirement to develop a net zero building is to install a renewable energy system on-site that generates as much energy as the building will utilize per year.

 Regardless of any stated sustainability or energy-efficiency goals, a good first step when planning a new facility is understanding current energy use, which allows ZMM to assist by establishing specific design targets to achieve maximum system efficiencies with current technology.
 Establishing these goals early in the design process allows our clients to benefit from advancements in renewable energy efficiency (and cost), with a goal of ultimately designing the most energy-efficient and net zero facilities without sacrificing indoor air quality or thermal comfort.
-Whether our client elects to develop a LEED certified building, a net zero facility, or decides to simply focus on reducing energy consumption, ZMM welcomes the opportunity to help improve the efficiency of the built environment in West Virginia.
+Whether our client elects to develop a LEED certified building, a net zero facility, or decides to simply focus on reducing energy consumption, ZMM welcomes the opportunity to help improve the efficiency of the built environment in West Virginia and Virginia.